Stress Echocardiogram (Stress Echo)

 • Manage your medication: You might need to stop taking certain heart and blood pressure medications before the test.

-Unless your referring doctor has told you otherwise, please stop taking these medications 48 hours before the test:
+Medications to stop 48 hours before the test: Unless your referring doctor has told you otherwise, please stop taking these medications 48 hours before the test:

 • Beta-blockers (These drugs lower blood pressure, regulate heart rate and improve heart function)